habibdevsy/unitTest_with_symfony/README.md

 With it we spoof the connection to the database and also spoof any external resources we need inside the unit.

 #### The test function

+The function name should begin with ( test)
 ```
 function testCreateWithDataProvider( $expected, $actual)
  ```